MishaGalin/AutoBrightnessControl/README.md

 Latitude, longitude and time zone are determined by your IP address using https://ipinfo.io/json so it would be determined incorrectly if you are using a VPN when the app launches.

 To close the application, end the task in Task Manager.

-Launching a new instance of the application will close all existing ones so that there will be no brightness control conflicts.
+Launching a new instance of the application will close all existing ones so there will be no brightness control conflicts.

 You can get your coordinates on this website: https://www.latlong.net/